Join Our Community!

 Partisan posturing in Washington blocked a continuation of the tax credit in 2022.
 As a result, childhood poverty spiked back up 41% this past year.
 This tragic statistic also highlights just how effective this program can be.
 The families of nearly half of the children lifted out of poverty by the Child Tax Credit have been able to avoid falling back into poverty.

-The proposed Child Tax Credit expansion would restore the credit to $3,000 for children 6-17 years old, and $3,600 for children 5 years and younger, as it did under the initial expansion.
-Additionally, the credit will again be “fully refundable,” meaning that all American families are eligible for the full credit value.
+The proposed Child Tax Credit expansion would have restored the credit to $3,000 for children 6-17 years old, and $3,600 for children 5 years and younger, as it did under the initial expansion.
+Additionally, the credit would have be “fully refundable,” meaning that all American families are eligible for the full credit value.